 I earn around $100,000 a month from Making Sense of Cents and have made over $5,000,000 from it over the years.
 Much of it is profit, as my expenses are extremely low.
 I am the only full-time employee of my business, but I do outsource some work.
 I have a virtual assistant, an editor, and a technical manager.

-Sayan Neogie (from Adra) started Prosmartrepreneur over 4 years ago.
+Sayan Neogie (from Adra) started Prosmartrepreneur about 5 years ago.

 Hi everyone, my name is Sayan Neogie and I am the founder and owner of a personal finance & entrepreneurship blog Prosmartrepreneur.
 I started this blog in 2018 while still being in college as a way to make money on the side.